Jack Antonoff: Taylor Swift

 In 2020, Swift and Antonoff worked together on Swift's eighth studio album, Folklore.
 Along with Aaron Dessner and Swift, Antonoff serves as one of the songwriters and producers for the record, with Antonoff helping to co-produce six songs and co-write four, including the third single, "Betty".
-Antonoff continued to collaborate with Swift on Folklore's "sister record" and Swift's ninth studio album, Evermore, in which he co-wrote the tracks "Gold Rush" and "Ivy", and co-produced the former.
+Antonoff continued to collaborate with Swift on Folklore's "sister record", which is Swift's ninth studio album, Evermore, in which he co-wrote the tracks "Gold Rush" and "Ivy", and co-produced the former.
+Both projects earned a Grammy nomination for Album of the Year, with Folklore winning the award.

-Antonoff went on working on Swift's re-recordings.
-In 2021, the duo produced four tracks on Fearless (Taylor's Version): "Mr. Perfectly Fine", "That's When", "Don't You", and "Bye Bye Baby".
-Swift and Antonoff also co-produced three tracks on Red (Taylor's Version): "Babe (Taylor's Version)", "Forever Winter", and "All Too Well (10 Minute Version)".
+Antonoff worked with Swift on her re-recorded albums, co-producing most of the "From the Vault" tracks that were not included on the original albums.
+In 2021, Swift and Antonoff produced four tracks on Fearless (Taylor's Version): "Mr. Perfectly Fine", "That's When", "Don't You", and "Bye Bye Baby".
+Swift and Antonoff also produced three tracks on Red (Taylor's Version) (2021): "Babe (Taylor's Version)", "Forever Winter", and the number-one song "All Too Well (10 Minute Version)".
+On Speak Now (Taylor's Version) (2023), Swift and Antonoff produced the tracks "I Can See You", "Castles Crumbling" and "Timeless".
+Later in the year Swift and Antonoff also produced every vault track for 1989 (Taylor's Version), and produced the tracks they originally produced on 1989 (2014).

-Antonoff co-produced Swift's 2022 album, Midnights and co-wrote eleven of the thirteen tracks.
-He appeared in the music video for the ninth track, "Bejeweled".